 In researching This Is New Zealand, I’ve been thinking about the 1953–4 Royal Tour, and how much things have and haven’t changed since.
-I remembered Peter Wells’s remarkable short film, his second, Little Queen.
+I remember Peter Wells’s remarkable short film, his second, Little Queen.
 I saw it in the year it was made, 1983—the year before the Homosexual Law Reform Bill was introduced into Parliament.
 It was in a four-film programme that, in retrospect, represented a high-water mark in New Zealand short-film making.
 The other films were Jane Campion’s Peel, Alison McLean’s Taunt, and Gregor Nicholas’s Bodyspeak.

 Set against the backdrop of the Royal Tour, Little Queen centres on a young boy who imagines his own glorious coronation after seeing an image of Her Majesty enthroned on a cake-tin lid.
-The film was partly autobiographical.
-Wells explained: ‘Set at the time when the Queen came to the dominions to thank them very much for sending all the boys over to Europe to fight England’s wars … on these distant shores, on a street corner stood I … a little queen holding a paper flag, watching heap big queen drive slowly by.’
+The film is partly autobiographical.
+Wells explains: ‘Set at the time when the Queen came to the dominions to thank them very much for sending all the boys over to Europe to fight England’s wars … on these distant shores, on a street corner stood I … a little queen holding a paper flag, watching heap big queen drive slowly by.’
 He was three.

-Wells described himself as ‘a Pakeha growing up homosexual in a society which itself had such an insecure identity’, linking his exceptional identity as a gay man to the state of the nation.
+Wells describes himself as ‘a Pakeha growing up homosexual in a society which itself had such an insecure identity’, linking his exceptional identity as a gay man to the state of the nation.
 Or, as Roger Horrocks put it, Little Queen ‘suggested a parallel between the problems of a boy trying to work out his own identity and the country’s repressed condition as a colony’.
 The film certainly shows how conservative mainstream images (the Symbolic) can be appropriated and overwritten as personal fantasy (the Imaginary), converting what oppresses us into our means of escape.

 While This Is New Zealand is on, I thought we must take the opportunity to show this important but rarely seen film.
 And so it will screen as part of Tuatara Open Late on Thursday 3 May at 6pm.
 Peter Wells will be joining documentary maker, photographer, and curator Gareth Watkins for a Q-and-A. Don’t miss it.